-A myriad of sensual experiences awaits you when exploring Machane Yehuda, with contrasting smells filling the air, and the sounds, sights.
-If you’re lucky enough, tastes make Machane Yehuda a highlight of Jerusalem for many and for sure one of the best markets in Jerusalem.
-The Machane Yehuda Market Tour is the best way to explore all of the delicacies that the market has to offer.
-You’ll discover a plethora of new spices and local foods on this tour.
+A myriad of sensual experiences awaits you when exploring Machane Yehuda Market, with contrasting aromas, sounds, and sights filling the air.
+If you’re lucky enough, take an awesome walking tour of Machane Yehuda, one of the best markets in Jerusalem, or awaken your senses with a delectable tasting tour where you’ll savor its many delicacies.
+You’ll discover a plethora of new spices and local foods on these tours.
 Looking to take your cooking skills to the next level while getting to know this culinary hub of Jerusalem?
 Join the Machane Yehuda Market Tour & Cooking Workshop.

 1. Visit the Old City of Jerusalem